-The Group's core business is in the design, construction, operation and chartering of mobile offshore units and offshore supply vessels, along with the design and construction of a wide range of critical equipment and components for the offshore marine industry.
-These include offshore pedestal cranes, anchor winches, skidding systems, jacking systems and raw water tower structures.
+The Group's core business is in the design, construction, operation and chartering of mobile offshore units and offshore supply vessels, along with the design and construction of a wide range of critical equipment and components for the offshore marine industry and renewables industry.
+These include offshore pedestal cranes, anchor winches, skidding systems, jacking systems, raw water tower structures and wind turbine installation equipment.
 It also provides engineering services, and other services such as project management, quality assurance and construction supervision.